syncfusion-content/wpf-docs/wpf/Ribbon/PatternsAndPractices.md

 {% endhighlight %}

 {% endtabs %}
+{% endcapture %}
+{{ codesnippet10 | OrderList_Indent_Level_1 }}

-9.Add a region to the shell and after creating View for the Module, register the view as Module using the below code
+9. Add a region to the shell and after creating View for the Module, register the view as Module using the below code

+{% capture codesnippet11 %}
 {% tabs %}

 {% highlight C# %}